FAQ Fertility, Prenatal, Postpartum Dietitian

 Why should I see a prenatal dietitian nutritionist?

-Do you offer online nutrition counseling?
+Do you offer online appointments?

 Even before the pandemic, we met with clients virtually.
 We use a HIPAA-compliant telehealth platform to ensure the utmost confidentiality.
-By attending to patients virtually, we can work around your unique schedule and needs and time-zone.
+By attending to patients virtually, we can work around your unique schedule and needs, and time-zone.

 Is there a difference between a nutritionist and registered dietitian nutritionist?